Glucose is a monosaccharide, the most basic unit of carbohydrates.

 There are two clinical forms:

-- Altered basal blood glucose: the stage used to define basal blood glucose between normal blood glucose and diabetes, 110-125 mg / dl.
+- Altered blood glucose: the stage used to define basal blood glucose between average blood glucose and diabetes, 110-125 mg/dl.

-- Glucose intolerance: the phase that is defined by a blood glucose in the range of 140 and 200 mg / dl two hours after the glucose tolerance test.
+- Glucose intolerance: the phase that is characterized by blood glucose in the range of 140 and 200 mg/dl two hours after the glucose tolerance test.

-The “basal” plasma glucose is defined as the stable concentration during the night.
+The “basal” plasma glucose is defined as the stable concentration at night.

-To metabolize sugar in the body, glucose uses insulin, which is a hormone synthesized by the pancreas and acts automatically when it detects high levels of glucose in the blood.
+To metabolize sugar in the body, glucose uses insulin, a hormone synthesized by the pancreas and acts automatically when it detects high glucose levels in the blood.

-When we eat food, it is normal for the basal glucose level in the blood to rise.
+When we eat food, it is typical for the basal glucose level in the blood to rise.